ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-12-someone-is-not-following-the-best-practices-dbatools-and-pester-dont-lie.md

 One existing command on the dbatools swiss army knife is [Get-DbaDatabase](https://dbatools.io/functions/get-dbadatabase/).
 As it states on the command description
-<blockquote>The Get-DbaDatabase command gets SQL database information for each database that is present in the target instance(s) of SQL Server.
+> The Get-DbaDatabase command gets SQL database information for each database that is present in the target instance(s) of SQL Server.
 If the name of the database is provided, the command will return only the specific database information.
 This means that I can run the following piece of PowerShell code and get some information about my databases:

 ``` powershell